dalbr96/todo-app-fr/README.md

-# todo-app
+# Todo App
-Todo app that allows the user to create, edit, delete and check a basic summary about the creation and completion of their tasks
+Todo app that allows the user to create, edit, delete and check a basic summary about the creation and completion of their tasks.

 ## Features:
 The features will be separed on releases.